SilencePaul/SFP-Portal/api/README.md

 The API uses role-based access control to restrict access to certain endpoints.
 The available roles are:

-- `Admin` - Full access to all endpoints
+- `admin` - Full access to all endpoints
-- `Coordinator` - Manage applications, animals, volunteers, and contracts
-- `Adoption Interviewer` - Manage interviews and view applications
+- `interviewer` - Manage interviews assigned to them and view applications
-- `Foster` - Manage animals they are responsible for
+- `foster` - Manage animals they are responsible for
-- `Applicant` - View their own applications and contracts

 ## License